Jayman2000/scene-2-uwmf/doc/Reference.md

 ### `InvisibleTexture`

-An `InvisibleTexture` can be created using any `Texture` property’s drop-down menu.
-Make sure that there’s something visible behind one of these, or else it will cause
-[the hall of mirrors effect].
+You probably shouldn’t use one of these.
+For one thing, they aren’t actually invisible.
+I called them that and later realized that they actually cause [the hall of mirrors effect].
+In the future, they’ll be renamed.

 ## Scenes used to build levels